se-edu/se-book/reuse/libraries/what/text.md

   </tab>
   <tab header="Python">

-:package: in-built modules you get with Python (such as `csv`, `unittest`, `sys`, etc.) are libraries that are provided in the default Python distribution.
+:package: built-in modules you get with Python (such as `csv`, `random`, `sys`, etc.) are libraries that are provided in the default Python distribution.
+Classes such as `list`, `str`, `dict` are built-in library classes that you get with Python.

 :package: [Colorama](https://pypi.python.org/pypi/colorama) is a Python library that can be used for colorizing text in a CLI.